-- b.
-Head of Control Commission.
-A specific member of Control Commission who is responsible for organising and supervising the team. - c.
-Starter.
-The Starter shall start the Race and shall be responsible for the fairness of the Start (see 7-3).
-The Race Umpire may act as Starter. - d.
+The Race Umpire may act as Starter.

+d.
 Judge at the Start (side-by-side racing).
 The Judge at the Start shall be responsible for the alignment of the bows of competing crews in a race to the start line and shall be primarily responsible for calling any 'false start', though the Starter or Race Umpire may also call it.
 They shall signal alignment to the Starter by raising a white flag (see 7-3-2).

 The Starter or the Race Umpire may act as their own Judge at the Start.
 This would be normal in a 'free-start' regatta.
-Regattas may advertise themselves as 'stern-on' where the stern of each crew is held on the line of the start; no Judge at the Start is required for such a situation.
+Regattas may advertise themselves as 'stern-on' where the stern of each crew is held on the start line; no Judge at the Start is required for such a situation.
 The Judge at the Start shall be an umpire, however regattas may use assistants to do the actual aligning (but not the calling of false starts), provided an umpire supervises and takes responsibility as 'Judge at the Start'.